junxit/us-congress-bills-111/metadata.md

 - 2009-08-05 — Introduced in Senate
 - 2009-08-05 — Referred to the Committee on Commerce, Science, and Transportation. (text of measure as introduced: CR S8872-8873)
+- 2009-09-16 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S9487)
+- 2009-09-16 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S9487)
+- 2009-09-16 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S9486-9487)
+- 2009-09-16 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S9486-9487)